dominickpastore/pymd4c/docs/index.rst

    overly complex and overwhelming as if it had many pages when really it's just a handful.

-   We don't do the workaround for API because it actually is a quite long page, and a certain level of detail there is expected.
+   We don't do the workaround for API because the pages there are much longer, and a certain level of detail there is expected.

 .. toctree::